 Beautiful views and attractive prices can be misleading.
 A plot that looks perfect at first glance may involve planning restrictions, difficult terrain, limited road access, or infrastructure requirements that significantly increase construction costs.

-In some cases, buyers only discover these challenges after they have already purchased the property.
+In some cases, buyers discover these challenges only after they have already purchased the property.

 Thinking About Building a Villa in Greece?

-And in a country as extraordinary as Greece, that combination can be truly remarkable.
+In a country as extraordinary as Greece, that combination can be truly remarkable.